-- Documents Need to in Arabic, English or French, prepared by an attorney and legible.
+- Documents Need to be in Arabic, English, or French, prepared by an attorney, and legible.
 We cannot give you legal advice.
-Please consult with your attorney prior to booking service.
+Please consult with your attorney prior to booking the service.

 - The signer needs to be cognizant and aware of what they are signing.

 - The signer must have a valid photo id.

 - The customer must sign the document in front of our agent.